 Resolute recognizes the importance of fostering long-term prosperity for Indigenous communities through the creation of opportunities for young people in the communities where we operate.

-- In 2015, we helped set up and contributed financially toward the creation of a Leadership Chair in Indigenous Education in Forestry, a new program aimed at strengthening employment opportunities in Indigenous communities in Quebec.
+• In 2015, we helped set up the Leadership Chair in Indigenous Education in Forestry at the Université de Laval, that is focused on strengthening employment opportunities in Indigenous communities in Quebec.

-- In 2016, we signed memorandums of agreement with Confederation College in Thunder Bay (Ontario) and with the Anishinabek Employment & Training Service (AETS), an Indigenous employment and training organization that supports Indigenous peoples who are transitioning into the workforce.
+• In 2016, we signed memorandums of agreement with Confederation College in Thunder Bay (Ontario) and the Anishinabek Employment & Training Service (AETS), an Indigenous employment and training organization that supports Indigenous Peoples who are transitioning into the workforce.

-- In 2018, we also announced a C$150,000 contribution over five years to Confederation College’s Technology, Education and Collaboration (TEC) Hub Campaign that will help support the state-of-the art training center for Thunder Bay, best-in-class training opportunities for the region’s youth, and the development of a growing pool of highly educated talent ready to begin careers in the forest products sector.
+• In 2018, we also announced a C$150,000 contribution over five years to Confederation College’s Technology, Education and Collaboration (TEC) Hub Campaign to support best-in-class training opportunities for the region’s youth.

-- In 2020, we also launched a youth employment and training program in partnership with Wabigoon First Nation, which includes a $24,978 contribution from Resolute, as part of our agreement with the community.
+• In 2020, we launched a youth employment and training program in partnership with Wabigoon First Nation, including a C$25,000 contribution.

-- In 2021, we made a $25,000 contribution to the Lac des Mille Lacs Education Centre, an innovative and Indigenous-led school in Thunder Bay that focuses on experiential learning.
-Resolute’s contribution supported curriculum development, Anishinaabe (Ojibwe) language instruction, and the community’s hockey program.
+• In 2021, we made a C$25,000 contribution to the Lac des Mille Lacs Education Centre, an innovative and Indigenous-led school in Thunder Bay that focuses on experiential learning.
+Resolute’s contribution supported curriculum development, Anishinaabemowin (Ojibwe) language instruction, and the community’s hockey program.